Last updated on April 17th, 2022 at 10:31 pm

 Mongoose Impasse

-Then there is the Mongoose Impasse, another well-known brand when it comes to manufacturing budget mountain bikes that can take on a variety of terrain.
+Then there is the Mongoose Impasse, another well-known brand for manufacturing the best mountain bikes on a budget that can take on a variety of terrain.

-This hardtail mountain bike is a good choice if you’re still new to mountain biking and you’re still unsure whether what discipline you’d like to dive into.
-Are you going for cross-country, trail, enduro, or downhill?
+This hardtail mountain bike is a good choice if you’re still new to mountain biking and are unsure what discipline you’d like to dive into.
+Are you going cross-country, trail, enduro, or downhill?
 If so, then the Impasse is a great starting point.

-It comes with 21-speed SRAM twist shifters that make gear ratio shifting much easier.
-Simply twist the grips and you’re in another gear.
+It comes with 21-speed SRAM twist shifters that simplify gear ratio shifting.
+Simply twist the grips, and you’re in another gear.
 You’ll also find a front fork suspension that absorbs vibrations and bumps on rough roads.

-But the deal-breaker for this is its 29er wheels that give you optimal rollover capacity.
+But this deal-breaker is its 29er wheels that give you optimal rollover capacity.
 This also makes you go faster once you’ve built up momentum.

 Pros